Apier.no

 - Approval TokenA human gate for every threshold action.

-- Actions that need a human in the loop can be gated behind a single-use approval token, so an agent prepares a filing and a person authorises the moment it's sent.
+- Actions that need a human in the loop can be gated behind a single-use approval token, so an agent prepares a filing and a person authorises it before anything is sent.

 - ResilienceTimeouts, bounded retries, and rate limits contain failure.